+(a) An agency preparing for continuing recognition will –

+(1) Submit, 24 months prior to the date on which the current recognition expires -

+(i) A list of all institutions or programs that the agency plans to consider for an award of initial recognition or continued recognition over the next year, as well as any institutions or programs currently subject to compliance report review or reporting requirements.
+An agency that does not anticipate a review of any institution for an initial award of recognition or continued recognition in the 24 months prior to the date of recognition expiration may submit a list of institutions or programs it has reviewed for an initial award of accreditation or renewal of accreditation at any time since the prior award of recognition or leading up to the application for an initial award of recognition; and

+(ii) The agency’s application for initial or continuing recognition, as defined in 602.31(a), to include a copy of the agency’s policies and procedures manual, and accreditation standards and criteria.

-(a) After receipt of an agency's application for initial or continued recognition, or change in scope, or an agency's compliance report, or an agency's report submitted under §602.31(d), Department staff publishes a notice of the agency's application or report in the Federal Register inviting the public to comment on the agency's compliance with the criteria for recognition and establishing a deadline for receipt of public comment.
+(2) Department staff publishes a notice of the agency's submission of an application in the Federal Register inviting the public to comment on the agency's compliance with the criteria for recognition and establishing a deadline for receipt of public comment.

-(b) The Department staff analyzes the agency's application for initial or renewal of recognition, compliance report, or report submitted under §602.31(d) to determine whether the agency satisfies the criteria for recognition, taking into account all available relevant information concerning the compliance of the agency with those criteria and in the agency's effectiveness in applying the criteria.
-The analysis of an application for recognition and, as appropriate, of a compliance report, or of a report required under §602.31(d), includes—
+(b) The Department staff analyzes the agency's application for initial or renewal of recognition, including the documentation identified in writing in the FEDERAL REGISTER, to determine whether the agency satisfies the criteria for recognition, taking into account all available relevant information concerning the compliance of the agency with those criteria and in the agency's consistency in applying the criteria.
+The analysis of an application for recognition includes—

-(1) Observations from site visit(s), on an announced or unannounced basis, to the agency or to a location where agency activities such as training, review and evaluation panel meetings, and decision meetings take place and to one or more of the institutions or programs it accredits or preaccredits;
+(1) Observations from site visit(s), on an announced or unannounced basis, to the agency or to a location where agency conducts activities such as training, review and evaluation panel meetings, or decision meetings;

+(2) Observations from site visit(s), on an announced or unannounced basis, to one or more of the institutions or programs the agency accredits or preaccredits;

+(3) A file review at the agency of documents identified in writing in the FEDERAL REGISTER, at which time the Secretary may retain copies of documents needed for record retention purposes;

-(2) Review of the public comments and other third-party information the Department staff receives by the established deadline, and the agency's responses to the third-party comments, as appropriate, as well as any other information Department staff assembles for purposes of evaluating the agency under this part; and
+(4) Review of the public comments and other third-party information the Department staff receives by the established deadline, the agency's responses to the third-party comments, as appropriate, and any other information Department staff obtains for purposes of evaluating the agency under this part;

-(3) Review of complaints or legal actions involving the agency.
+(5) Review of complaints or legal actions involving the agency; however, although complaints or legal actions brought by a third party against an accredited institution or program may be considered, they are not determinative of compliance unless the complaint or legal action results in a final judgment on the merits by a court or administrative agency;

-(c) The Department staff analyzes the materials submitted in support of an application for expansion of scope to ensure that the agency has the requisite experience, policies that comply with subpart B of this part, capacity, and performance record to support the request.
+(c) Department staff analyzes the materials submitted in support of an application for expansion of scope to ensure that the agency has the requisite experience, to the extent possible, and policies that comply with subpart B of this part, capacity and performance record to support the request;

-(d) Department staff's evaluation of an agency may also include a review of information directly related to institutions or programs accredited or preaccredited by the agency relative to their compliance with the agency's standards, the effectiveness of the standards, and the agency's application of those standards.
+(d) Department staff's evaluation of an agency may also include a review of information directly related to institutions or programs accredited or preaccredited by the agency relative to their compliance with the agency's standards, the effectiveness of the standards, and the agency's application of those standards, but must make any and all such materials available to the agency for review and comment.